The Bolt and the Coils

 So I went.

-I sat there and told the truth.
-She said it back to me which helped me hear how bad things had really got.
-Then we made a simple plan for what to do next.
+I sat in front of an older Irish nun and told her the truth.
+She said it back to me and it was a bit of a shock hearing how bad things had really got being spoken directly back to me.
+We made a simple plan for what to do before my next appointment in a week.

-I got back around 3.30 absolutely whacked, so lay down for a nap.
+I got back before four o’clock absolutely whacked, so lay down for a nap in the guest room.

 Then it happened.